samcofer/sol-eng-docker/k8s.md

 - [ ] Does the launcher need licensing?
 Hopefully not!
 - [ ] Is there a way to use a persistentVolumeClaim for the launcher sessions?
 - [ ] Does RSP need R installed when the launcher is being used?
 Hopefully not!
+- [ ] Changing the image for an existing session is possible, but throws an ugly / indecipherable error
+- [ ] Some sessions start as disconnected... is this a product of my `supervisor.sh`?

 ## Debugging Tips